kinganimz/classify-ml/README.md

-# Classification data analysis web app
+# ClassiFy ML
+## Your go-to app for seamless data analysis and powerful ML classification, all in one place!

 The web application was developed using the `streamlit` package and allows to perform data analysis along with the creation of predictive classification models using machine learning methods, such as:
 - **K Nearest Neighbors**